Diyckstra/terraform-provider-deyckstra/website/docs/r/eip.md

 The following arguments are supported:

-* `address` - (Optional) IP address from an EC2 BYOIP pool.
+* `address` – (Optional) IP address from an EC2 BYOIP pool.
 This option is only available for VPC EIPs.
-* `associate_with_private_ip` - (Optional) User-specified primary or secondary private IP address to associate with the elastic IP address.
+* `associate_with_private_ip` – (Optional) User-specified primary or secondary private IP address to associate with the elastic IP address.
-  If no private IP address is specified, the elastic IP address is associated with the primary private IP address.
+    * _Constraints_ If no private IP address is specified, the elastic IP address is associated with the primary private IP address
-* `instance` - (Optional) EC2 instance ID.
+* `instance` – (Optional) EC2 instance ID.
-* `network_interface` - (Optional) Network interface ID to associate with.
+* `network_interface` – (Optional) Network interface ID to associate with.
-* `public_ipv4_pool` - (Optional) EC2 IPv4 address pool identifier.
+* `public_ipv4_pool` – (Optional) EC2 IPv4 address pool identifier.
 This option is only available for VPC EIPs.
-* `tags` - (Optional) Map of tags to assign to the resource.
-Tags can only be applied to EIPs in a VPC.
+* `tags` – (Optional) Map of tags to assign to the resource.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
+    * _Constraints_ Tags can only be applied to EIPs in a VPC
-* `vpc` - (Optional) Boolean if the EIP is in a VPC or not.
+* `vpc` – (Optional) Boolean if the EIP is in a VPC or not.

 ~> **Note** You can specify either the `instance` ID or the `network_interface` ID, but not both.